There is a massive problem that we don’t even notice. At home, at school, at work… and it threatens our health: indoor air pollution.

 As air pollution is invisible and has no immediate effects on our health on a very short term, it’s more difficult to perceive the negative impact it could have on the quality of our life and well-being.

-Short-term exposure may lead to coughing, eye-watering, shortness of breath, skin itchiness, skin redness and irritation of parts of the respiratory tract like nose and throat.
+- Short-term exposure may lead to coughing, eye-watering, shortness of breath, skin itchiness, and irritation of parts of the respiratory tract.

-And long-term exposure may lead to accelerated aging, stressed heart and lungs, infections and the development of diseases such as asthma, bronchitis, and others.
+- Long-term exposure may lead to accelerated aging, stressed heart, infections and the development of diseases such as asthma, bronchitis.

 Sources and compounds of indoor air pollution in your home

-From the 50’s due to temperature, heating and air conditioning regulation, new buildings have been built to be airtight and because of this, they trap inside all the dangerous chemicals.
+From the 50’s due to temperature, heating and air conditioning regulation, new buildings have been built to be airtight.
+Because of this, they trap inside all the dangerous chemicals.